 Here are some components of facebook and how to make them useful:

-: Give students a brief reminder about what hw is due tomorrow!
+Status updates: Give students a brief reminder about what hw is due tomorrow!
 These will show up in their friend feeds with all their other friends status updates etc. So while they are browsing through to see what Jack and Jill are doing, they will come across your reminder.

 Photos: upload photos of past assignments for students to do self-corrections, also you can upload photos of any group projects your students are proud of, share the love!